Quick overview

 Multiple company cars in one month

 If an employee is allocated different vehicles in one month but uses them consecutively, only the one with the highest entry price is counted.
-However, if he uses several cars at the same time, their values are added together.
+However, if he uses more than one car at the same time, their values are added together.
 Let’s explain how this works in practice with examples:

 An employee changes cars in a month